lionheart/pwnedpasswords/README.md

 This allows us to only provide the first 5 characters of the SHA-1 hash of the password in question.
 The API then responds with a list of SHA-1 hash suffixes with that prefix.
 On average, that list contains 478 results.

-People smarter than I am have used [math](https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/) to show that 5-character prefixes are sufficient to maintain k-anonmity.
+People smarter than I am have used [math](https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/) to prove that 5-character prefixes are sufficient to maintain k-anonymity for this database.

 In short: your plaintext passwords are protected if you use this library.
 You won't leak enough data to identity which passwords you're searching for.